Last updated on 15 June 2023

-Premiere Pro’s multi-camera editing tool lets you sync multiple cameras in one sequence, then smoothly switch between those angles by pressing the number keys on your keyboard.
+Premiere Pro’s multi-camera editing tool lets you sync multiple cameras in one sequence, and then smoothly switch between those angles by pressing the number keys on your keyboard.
 Video editing has never been this simple and easy!

 How to quickly set up the Multi-camera Tool in Premiere Pro

 To quickly set up the multi-camera tool you have to follow these simple steps:

 Synchronize the cameras with the Premiere’s sync tool, select all your camera clips, right-click on them and go to Synchronize.